shupershuff/PalworldServerTools/README.md

 - -Save - Force server to save data.

 Server Launch and misc Parameters:
+- -backup - TBC FROM v1.1.0.
+Will initiate a backup
 - -StartNoTheme - Will check for updates and start the server using your "Normal" settings
 - -StartThemed - Will check for updates and start the server using the 'themed' settings for whatever day it is.
 NOTE that this will overwrite PalworldSettings.ini with the contents of the .ini file you've specified in config.xml
 - -NoUpdate - To be used in conjuntion with -StartNoTheme or -StartThemed so that server starts immediately without checking for updates.